abigailjxn/liri-node-app/README.md

 After initiating node and running the file, the user issues a command phrase and search term.

-Ex. node liri.js *command* *search*
+Ex. node liri.js **command** **search**

 <h2>Commands</h2>

-- concert-this : searches the BandsinTown API for an upcoming concert.
-The search term must be an _artist_.
+- **concert-this** : searches the BandsinTown API for an upcoming concert.
+The search term must be an __artist__.
 If no artist is given, the default search for this will be _The Japanese House_.

-- spotify-this-song : searches the Spotify API for relevant information of a particular track and will return 3 different songs that include the search term.
-The serach term must be a _track_.
+- **spotify-this-song** : searches the Spotify API for relevant information of a particular track and will return 3 different songs that include the search term.
+The serach term must be a __track__.
 If no track is given, the default search for this will be _The Sign by Ace of Base_.

-- movie-this : searches the omdb API for information about a particular movie.
-The search term must be a _movie title_.
+- **movie-this** : searches the omdb API for information about a particular movie.
+The search term must be a __movie title__.
 If no movie is given, the default search for this will be _Mr.
 Nobody_.

-- do-what-it-says : runs whatever commands have been pre-written in the random.txt file.
+- **do-what-it-says** : runs whatever commands have been pre-written in the random.txt file.

 <h2>Issues</h2>

-When searching, if a character is not an alphanumeric value, the command will return an error or not run at all.
+1. When searching, if a character is not an alphanumeric value, the command will return an error or not run at all.

     e.g. "What Do You Mean?"

+    For the BandsInTown Documentation, it has this comment: _If it contains one of the special characters below, please be sure to replace it by the corresponding code: for / use %252F, for ? use %253F, for * use %252A, and for " use %27C_.

+2. do-what-it-says : Doesn't work for "concert-this" for some reason.
+If I hard code it into the parameter for the concertSearch() function, it still works within the switch case.
+I'm not sure what's up since the other two cases work fine.